rustybird/qubes-app-split-browser/README.md

         journalctl -t qubes.StartApp+split-browser-dom0 \
                    -t qubes.StartApp+split-browser-safest-dom0

+- Non-"Tor Browser" versions of Firefox should also work: Symlink `[/usr/local]/etc/split-browser-disp/22-firefox.bash.EXAMPLE` (or copy it, if you need to adjust the Firefox location) without the `.EXAMPLE` suffix.

 ## Installation

-1. Create a new persistent VM or take an existing one, and configure it to launch torified DisposableVMs and (optionally, for safety against user error) to have no network access itself:
+1. Create a new persistent VM or take an existing one, and configure it to launch the right DisposableVMs and (optionally, for safety against user error) to have no network access itself:

         qvm-create --label=purple surfer
         qvm-prefs surfer default_dispvm whonix-ws-xx-dvm